 According to the report, more than 100 U.S. bird species have 50% or more of their populations on private lands, and many of those species are in decline and in desperate need of habitat conservation.
 As the report highlights, land trusts are particularly important players in working with landowners to conserve private lands for bird habitat.
 The large number of acres protected by land trusts is most notable in certain bird habitat types: eastern forest, grasslands, and western forest regions.
 But other habitats stand out for the high importance of their private protected lands and habitat or their interest as some of America’s best-known birding sites.

-To learn more about the role private lands play in your region and to find examples of land trusts, you can read the report State of the Birds 2013 and also access bird distribution maps and stats that may be helpful for grant writing or talking with landowners about the importance of their lands to birds.
+To learn more about the role private lands play in your region and to find examples of land trusts, you can read the report and also access bird distribution maps and stats that may be helpful for grant writing or talking with landowners about the importance of their lands to birds.

 Also, check out success stories of land trusts who are making a difference for birds, and benefiting their organizations as well.